microcks/microcks.io/content/documentation/installing/docker-compose.md

    ```

 This configuration enabled Asynchronous API features in a very lightweight mode using [Red Panda broker](https://redpanda.com/) instead of full-blown Apache Kafka distribution.

-> **Mac M1 users**: running Microcks on M1 requires a special setting and we provide a dedicated `docker-compose-devmode-osx-m1.yml` file for that.
-So you'll have to use the `docker compose -f docker-compose-devmode-osx-m1.yml up -d` command to launch Microcks.